ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * RS MUST delete all the stored access tokens that specify AUTH\_CRED\_C in the "cnf" claim.

-* C MUST delete every stored access token such that C obtained the first access token of the same series through the response to an access token request specifying AUTH\_CRED\_C, e.g., in the "req_cnf" parameter (see {{c-as}}).
+* C MUST delete every stored access token such that, when C requested the first access token of the same series, the access token request to AS specified AUTH\_CRED\_C (see {{c-as}}).

-* RS and C MUST abort and purge all the EDHOC sessions that used AUTH\_CRED\_C and successfully completed, as well as the OSCORE Security Context derived from those sessions (see {{discard-context}}).
+* RS and C MUST abort and purge all the EDHOC sessions that used AUTH\_CRED\_C and successfully completed.
+Also, RS and C MUST delete the OSCORE Security Contexts derived from those sessions (see {{discard-context}}).

 If an authentication credential AUTH\_CRED\_RS of RS is invalidated (e.g., it expires), then the following applies:

-* C MUST delete every stored access token such that C obtained the first access token of the same series through an access token response specifying AUTH\_CRED\_RS, e.g., in the 'rs_cnf' parameter (see {{as-c}}).
+* C MUST delete every stored access token such that, when C requested the first access token of the same series, the access token response from AS specified AUTH\_CRED\_RS (see {{as-c}}).

-* C MUST delete every stored access token that C specified (by value or by reference) during an EDHOC session that used AUTH\_CRED\_RS and successfully completed.
+* C MUST delete every stored access token that C specified during an EDHOC session that used AUTH\_CRED\_RS and successfully completed.

-* RS and C MUST abort and purge all the EDHOC sessions that used AUTH\_CRED\_RS and successfully completed, as well as the OSCORE Security Context derived from those sessions (see {{discard-context}}).
+* RS and C MUST abort and purge all the EDHOC sessions that used AUTH\_CRED\_RS and successfully completed.
+Also, RS and C MUST delete the OSCORE Security Contexts derived from those sessions (see {{discard-context}}).

 ## EDHOC Session Invalidity # {#session-validity}

-If an EDHOC session is aborted and purged for other reasons than those in {{auth-cred-validity}}, then RS and C that established the session MUST delete the OSCORE Security Context derived from that session (see {{discard-context}}).
+If an EDHOC session is aborted and purged for other reasons than those compiled in {{auth-cred-validity}}, then RS and C that established the session MUST delete the OSCORE Security Context derived from that session (see {{discard-context}}).

 ## Using AS Request Creation Hints # {#as-creation-hints}